 l.
 Loss on heating:

 When bitumen is heated, it leaves out volatiles and causes a loss in mass or weight.
 So, loss of bitumen on heating should be minimum.

-Bitumen has to tackle with different chemicals directly or indirectly (For e.g. It has to tackle with acids in the form of acid rain).
+Bitumen has to tackle with different chemicals directly or indirectly (E.g. It has to tackle with acids in the form of acid rain).
 So, it should be highly resistive against chemicals.